nishain-de-silva/JSONPaper/README.md

 let path = "root.???.age"
 ```
 The `???` token is an `intermediate representer` to represent generic **zero or more** intermediate paths which can be either **object key** or **array index**.
-You can customize the `intermediate representer` token with another string with `setIntermediateToken` with another custom string - the default token string is `???` (In case one of the object attributes also happen to be named `???` !).
+You can customize the `intermediate representer` token with another string with `setIntermediateGroupToken` with another custom string - the default token string is `???` (In case one of the object attributes also happen to be named `???` !).

 You can also use multiple `intermediate representer` tokens like this,
 ```swift